JiWoongCho1/hello-computervision/computer_vision/Classification/SqueezeNet/README.md

 **2. Decrease the number of input channels to 3x3 filters**

 The total quantity of parameters is (number of input channels) x (number of filters) x (3 x 3).
-So they decreased thety number of input channels to 3x3 filters using squeeze layers.
+So they decreased the number of input channels to 3x3 filters using squeeze layers.

 **3. Downsample late in the network so that convolution layers have large activation**